 Being a comprehensive cancer center gives Mayo Clinic patients access to the latest and best treatments around the country.

-Mayo Clinic hematology researchers are intensively studying the causes and mechanisms of blood diseases and are working to develop novel treatments to cure these disorders.
+To ensure that you have access to the latest treatments possible, Mayo Clinic hematology experts conduct research at the leading edge of science.
+Our researchers intensively study the causes and mechanisms of blood diseases and develop novel treatments to cure these disorders.

-Innovative treatments studied at Mayo Clinic include those that harness the body's immune system, including:
+Among the innovative treatments experts in hematology are developing include those that harness the body's immune system, such as:

-- Virotherapy using an engineered virus, such as measles, to kill multiple myeloma cells
+- Virotherapy — bioengineering a virus, such as measles, and arming it to kill specific cancer cells

-- Drugs called immune checkpoint inhibitors that help the immune system recognize and target lymphoma cells
+- Immune checkpoint inhibitors — delivering drugs that help your immune system recognize and target specific cancer cells

-- A procedure called chimeric antigen receptor (CAR) T-cell therapy, which takes the patient's germ-fighting T-cells, engineers them to attack cancer cells, and infuses the cells back into the body
+- Chimeric antigen receptor (CAR) T-cell therapy — taking the patient's cells that help with immunity (T cells), engineering them to attack cancer cells and infusing the cells back into the body

 Care focused on your needs

-Hematologists at Mayo Clinic are constantly working to improve patient care to meet the needs of the patient.
-For instance, bone marrow transplant procedures are conducted as hospital-based outpatient procedures at Mayo Clinic, which reduces the time you'll spend in the hospital.
+Hematologists at Mayo Clinic constantly work to make patient care better and more convenient.
+For instance, they conduct bone marrow transplant procedures as hospital-based outpatient procedures, which reduces the time you'll spend in the hospital.

-An innovative program at Mayo Clinic's campus in Minnesota was developed to reduce the need for travel back and forth to the clinic for transplant patients staying at the Gift of Life Transplant House.
-Daily blood draws are done in a special facility on-site.
-Blood samples are transported and processed by the lab, with results available in time for doctor appointments later in the day.
-For patients with frequent blood draws, this saves time and energy, allowing them to focus on healing and recovery.
+They developed an innovative program at Mayo Clinic's campus in Minnesota to reduce travel back and forth to the clinic for transplant patients staying at the Gift of Life Transplant House.
+Specialists draw blood early in the morning at a dedicated facility at the house.
+A lab at Mayo Clinic quickly processes the samples so patients can see a doctor later in the day if necessary.
+For patients with frequent blood draws, this saves time and energy, allowing them to focus on family, healing and recovery.